 - Bundt cake: you can easily double this recipe and bake it in a bundt pan or tube pan.
 I do it all the time.

 - Lemon syrup: this is a pound cake, so it's dense by definition.
-And for us lemon lovers who want an extra moist lemon cake, you can add some lemon syrup before the glaze, while the cake is still hot.
-You mustn't let the cake cool down.
-Similar to what we do to the Lemon Poppy Seed Muffins.
+For an extra moist lemon cake, you can add lemon syrup before the glaze, while the cake is still hot.
+Just like we do for the lemon poppy seed muffins.

-You can also poke it with a brochette stick or something similar so the syrup seeps into the cake faster. - Serving it: if you want a lemon dessert, serve a thick slice topped with sweetened whipped cream and raspberries, strawberries, or a mix of berries, or lemon curd.
-Or make a trifle using the same ingredients and layering them in individual glasses (like the Creamy Peach Trifle recipe) or a large glass trifle bowl.
+You can also poke it with a brochette stick or something similar so the syrup seeps into the cake faster. - Serving it: if you want a lemon dessert, serve a thick slice topped with sweetened whipped cream or lemon curd, and fresh berries.
+Make a trifle using the same ingredients and layering them in individual glasses (like the creamy peach trifle recipe) or a large glass trifle bowl.

 Variations

-- Pans sizes: double the recipe and bake it in a 10 or 12-cup bundt or tube cake pan like the lemon bundt cake, or a sheet cake like the chocolate chip pound cake.
+- Possible pans sizes: double the recipe and bake it in a 10 or 12-cup bundt or tube cake pan like the lemon bundt cake, or a sheet cake like the chocolate chip pound cake.
 Bake mini bundt cakes like blood orange cakes or chocolate Kahlua cakes.

 - Flavorings: add other citruses (I sometimes make this a lemon-lime loaf), add a tablespoon of liquor (replacing some of the lemon juice), use ground spices (cardamom, cinnamon), and add ½ cup of chopped nuts or chocolate chips.